 Some debtor or creditor transactions, might not be posted as you expect

-Due to various reasons related Dataswitcher might need to use a dummy customer or supplier to align your AR and AP history.
+In some scenarios, Dataswitcher might need to use a dummy customer or supplier to align your AR and AP history.
 AR/AP auto-matching only occurs when the outstanding balance of the customer or supplier is 0.00

 Dataswitcher will try to auto-allocate all customers and suppliers that have a zero amount outstanding on conversion date with a special algorithm.
 If you have posted directly to your AR or AP system accounts you need to correct this post migration.
 Dataswitcher will try to make sure your historical AP an AR reports are similar for key dates (end of years and conversion date).
 In between these dates the reports might show discrepancies.
 When checking the AR and AP reports, please make sure that the data from Sage50 Canada is correct.
 There are situations where open invoices do not show up in the summary, but do show up in the detailed view in Sage50 Canada.
 Also make sure you are checking on either one of these dates: